ashwaniYDV/go-rpc-basic/README.md

 client.Call("API.GetDB", "", &db)
   ```

 In Go, the net/rpc library requires that the functions in the RPC interface follow a specific format.
-Each function must be a Method on an Exported Datatype.
+* Each function must be a Method on an Exported Datatype.
 In the case of this application, that Datatype is just a simple int type Aliased to the name API.
-Each of these methods must also be exported globally.
-The Methods must contain exactly two exported type arguments and the second argument must be a pointer.
-And the Methods must return an error type.
+* Each of these methods must also be exported globally.
+* The Methods must contain exactly two exported type arguments and the second argument must be a pointer.
+* The Methods must return an error type.

 ```go
 func (a *API) GetByName(title string, reply *Item) error {